AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Certificate operations/DescribeCdnDomainByCertificate.md

 # DescribeCdnDomainByCertificate

-You can call this operation to query CDN domains by certificate.
+Queries accelerated domain names by SSL certificate.

+The maximum number of times that each user can call this operation per second is 100.

 ## Debugging